 Immediate Post-operative Period*

 Medications: All necessary previous medications should be taken at the prescribed intervals after returning from the hospital.
 Tablets will need to be crushed and capsules opened for the first week.
-Usually these are taken with water or crystal-lite.
+Usually these are taken with water.
 Any medication that can be skipped should wait until 1 week post-op.
-Examples are: cholesterol medications, previous pain medications, muscle relaxants, special vitamins, etc. Absolutely necessary blood thinners such as aspirin, plavix or coumadin should be restarted 48 hours after surgery.
+Examples are: cholesterol medications, previous pain medications, muscle relaxants, special vitamins, etc. Absolutely necessary blood thinners such as aspirin, Plavix or Coumadin should be restarted 48 hours after surgery.
 If any signs of bleeding occur they should be discontinued and the patient should call the office immediately.
 Diabetes medications should be reduced to ½ dose, and blood sugar levels should be monitored every 6 hours if the patient is on any insulin.
 If you are on diabetes medication, make an appointment to see the prescribing physician within 2-3 weeks.
+Be sure to reference the medication page in your patient booklet for detailed instructions and adhere to any specific orders from Dr. Marvin for you.
+For questions you may contact the clinic coordinator, Kris at 713-993-7124 or email@example.com.

 Activities: Patients can do their activities of daily living (ADL) such as going up steps, or taking care of themselves in the bathroom or shower.* The patient does not need special assistance from someone else.* He/she should not stay in bed; moving about and even light exercise are encouraged.
-Strenuous activities, such as lifting more than 20 lbs, are not allowed for 48 hours.
-The patient’s activity level should increase within 48 hours.
-All exercise is allowed after 2-3 days, including strenuous activity and lifting can.
+The patients activity level is largely dependent on potential nausea they may experience.
+There are no lifting or activity restrictions with the ESG and exercise should not be disrupted or should begin right away for the maximum benefits of the procedure.
 Normal sexual activity can occur as soon as the patient feels comfortable enough.

-Diet: After the ESG procedure patient will be on a clear liquid low sugar diet for 7 days.
-Please see the diet section for a description of the diet.
+Immediately following the ESG procedure the patient is on a clear liquid low sugar diet for 7 days.
 Do not attempt to take soft or solid foods yet as these could breakdown the upper connection sutures.
+Black Coffee is allowed without sugar and no creamer.
+Starting week 2 the patient is on a soft foods, low sugar, low fat diet for 3 weeks.
+(Anything you can mash up with a fork, avoid meat) Please see the ESG Post-Operative Diet page for a details.
+As always, contact the clinic if you are unsure.
 Also, avoid carbonated beverages until 1 month after surgery.
-Caffeine is allowed (with sugar substitutes and non-dairy, low fat creamer).
-Concentrated fruit juice and processed sugars should be avoided to avoid cramping, flushing and diarrhea which are the symptoms of the dumping syndrome.
+Concentrated fruit juice, premixed protein drinks and all processed sugar (candy, pastries) should be avoided to avoid cramping, flushing and diarrhea which are the symptoms of the dumping syndrome.

 APPOINTMENT 1 week Post-op

-Call the office to schedule an appointment 1 week after surgery.
-We will see how you are doing and answer questions.
+The clinic staff will preset your follow up appointment for 1 week after surgery.
+Dr. Marvin will do an examine see how you are doing and answer questions.

 Medications: All previous medications should be resumed and can be taken normally (i.e. as whole pills or capsules.
 Diabetes medications should remain at ½ the previous dosage, and the patient should make an appointment to see the prescribing physician to alter the dose.